jsexton-portfolio/security-service/README.md

 ## Logout

-When logging out, all tokens should be invalidated.
-Calling the logout endpoint with the tokens that need to be invalidated will not allow requesters to continue using the tokens to authenticate requests.
+When logging out, only the refresh token is revoked.
+Tokens will not be able to be refreshed.
+Other tokens will remain valid until they expire.

 URL: POST https://api.justinsexton.net/security/logout